hivemq/Datahub-SE-Registry/README.md

 HiveMQ datahub modules

+This repo is meant as a central place to keep, develop and demonstrate HiveMQ datahub modules build and maintained by the Solution engineering department.

-**add to broker config file to enable:
+add the following section to your brokers config file to enable this Registry:

 ```xml
 <data-hub>